Oliver122/programmers-are-people-too/readme.md

 - **Green highlights** when syntax errors disappear (red → normal)

 ### Event Selection
-- **Predefined Events** fixing errors or successful builds and runs
+- **Predefined Events** such as for fixing errors or successful builds and runs
 - **AI-powered appreciation** for especially clever or clean code snippets